 Buffalo Cheese Fries

-The flavor of buffalo chicken wings meets the crispy texture of french fries topped with sharp cheddar and blue cheese.
+These Buffalo Fries have all the flavor of buffalo chicken wings with the crispy texture of french fries topped with sharp cheddar and blue cheese.

-Frozen vegetable are a huge timesaver, and may be even more healthful than some of the fresh produce sold in supermarkets because they are usually processed at their peak ripeness, when they are most nutrient-packed.
+Frozen vegetables are a huge timesaver, and maybe even more healthful than some of the fresh produce sold in supermarkets because they are usually processed at their peak ripeness when they are most nutrient-packed.

 I’ve recently partnered with ConAgra Foods to talk about the importance of cooking with frozen foods and how they can help save you time in the kitchen.
 They had sent me a box full of frozen goodness, that happened to include a bag of Alexia Classic Oven Crinkles French Fries -made from ingredients that I recognize.
 These fries are certified organic and contain 3 grams of fiber per serving.
 Perfect for our steak sandwich dinner.